The need for the review

 - How should the representation and support for contractors be financed?

-Professor Wright and his team were appointed at the end of November 2019 and have been given the task of providing a final report by the end of March 2020.
+Professor Wright and his team were appointed at the end of November 2019 and were initially given the task of providing a final report by the end of March 2020.